digitalents-academy/kirjasto-backend/README.md

     Necessary data needed to update comment's data Field | Description
     ------|------------
-    Book_ID | The book's unique id.
+    book_id | The book's unique id.
-    Username | The user's unique username.
+    user_name | The user's unique username.
-    Comment_ID | The comment's unique id.
+    comment_id | The comment's unique id.
-    Comment | body of the user message.
+    comment | body of the user message.
   - **/ratings/update**
     ```python
     Updates rating data inside the database with rating id (User needs to be logged in)